 Start with trimming the artichokes: cut off the stem and peel away the hard outer leaves at the bottom.
 Cut off the top third of the artichokes with a sharp knife.
 Cut artichokes in half and then in thin slices.

-When the artichokes are soft but still crunchy, turn off the heat and let them cool down for a few minutes.
+When the artichokes are soft , turn off the heat and let them cool down for a few minutes.
 Mix the artichoke slices with the greens and sprinkle some parmesan or pecorino cheese on top.
 Decorate with a few slices of red shallot.